Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: Algorithmic complexity

-The basic idea at the root of algorithmic complexity is that a string is random (or complex) if it cannot be produced by a program much shorter in length than itself.
-The algorithmic complexity $C(s)$ of a bit string $s$ is formally defined as the length in bits of the shortest program that prints out the string running on a UTM $U$.
-Formally, $C(s) = \min_p\{|p| : U(p) = s\}$ \cite{Kolmogorov65, Chaitin66}.
+The basic idea at the root of algorithmic complexity is that a string is random (or complex) if it cannot be produced by a program much shorter in length than the string itself.
+The algorithmic complexity $C(s)$ of a bit string $s$ is formally defined as the length in bits of the shortest program $p$ that outputs it when running on a UTM $U$.
+Formally, $C(s) = \min_p\{|p| : U(p) = s\}$ , where $p$ is a program and $U(p)$ the corresponding output \cite{Kolmogorov65, Chaitin66}.

-One is forced to use a universal Turing machine because one wants a machine capable of printing out any possible string $s$.
-However, no general, finite and deterministic procedure exists to calculate $C(s)$, due to Turing's undecidability of the halting problem. $C(s)$ is usually approximated through compression algorithms, such as the Lempel-Ziv algorithm \cite{Lempel76}.
-The length of the compressed string $s$ is actually an upper bound of $C(s)$.
-However, compression algorithms do not help when strings are short -- shorter than, for example, the compression program length in bits.
+One is compelled to use a universal Turing machine because one wants a machine that is capable of printing out any possible string $s$ for which one may want to calculate $C(s)$.
+Nevertheless, no computable procedure exists to calculate $C(s)$, due to Turing's undecidability of the halting problem, so $C(s)$ is usually approximated through the use of lossless compression algorithms, such as the Lempel-Ziv algorithm \cite{Lempel76}.
+The length of the compressed string $s$ is actually an upper bound of $C(s)$, hence a sufficient test of non-randomness.
+However, lossless compression algorithms do not help when strings are short -- shorter than, for example, the compression program length in bits.
+For instance, usual lossless compression algorithms give complexity above 40 for strings of length 1 or 2.
+Moreover, strange phenomena happen, such as the string ``11111'' being rated as far less complex than ``111'' or ``111111''.
+This and other arguments against the use of compression algorithms as estimates for complexity are detailed in a recent paper by Soler-Toscano, Zenil, Delahaye and Gauvrit (\citeyearNP{Soler12}, section 3.1 and Figure 1).
+In practice, a string of length $l\leq50$ cannot be compressed by lossless compression algorithms because the compressed file should include the decompression algorithm (otherwise one can compress anything to an arbitrary symbol with no further instructions), which usually needs more than 40 bits.
+Hence, Kolmogorov complexity by itself is of no use in the situations encountered by psychologists.
+This is probably the reason why, although algorithmic complexity has been successfully used in biology to assess the complexity of DNA sequences, it has, to the best of our knowledge, never been directly used in experimental psychology.